ASTM G65 Measuring Abrasion Using the Dry Sand/Rubber Wheel Apparatus

 ASTM G65 Test Method

-The test procedure consists of two steps.
-The test is stopped after a specified duration or when the specimen has worn to a predetermined level.
-The weight loss of the test specimen is then measured, and the test results are calculated.
+The test procedure includes two steps.
+Technicians stop the test after a specified duration or when the specimen reaches a predetermined level.
+They then measure the test specimen’s weight loss and calculate the volume loss in cubic millimeters (mm³).

-Step 1The test specimen is weighed and installed on the test wheel in the first step.
+In the first step, the test specimen is weighed and installed on the test wheel.

 ASTM G65 Equipment and Sample Preparation